CHRISSY-FRANKY/X-LOYALTY-ALPHA/README.md

 Just me at the moment!

-## TO DO
+## TO DO 📝

-- Display the gigabytes upload/download rate to validate the user's internet speed
 - Zoom out of selenium web browser to capture more usernames
 - Figure out how a username i wasn't following showed up in the list of usernames not following you back
+- Serve an HTMX front end
+  - Identify the browser they have
+  - Validate the gigabytes upload/download rate
+  - Enter your own bearer token ID because I'm not paying for unlimited requests
 - Handle the user interupting selenium
 - Refractor parts of the code to be more efficient
 - Figure out how to package it into an .exe to use on any windows computer
-- Enter your own bearer token ID because I'm not paying for unlimited requests

 ## Disclaimer :wink:

-The beta version will be hosted somewhere and be provided an htmx front end
+The beta version will be hosted somewhere that supports .NET hosting

-The final version will be hosted on Azure and will offer an htmx front end
+The final version will be hosted on Azure